risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

   ..
 6. Remove the bind plug from the ``BATT/BIND`` port on the receiver before you power off the transmitter.
   ..
 7. Remove the RC receiver from AR8000, and connect it to Pixhawk via port ``SPKT/DSM``.

-* Plug the battery and check 4 ESCs has static green LED lighted up.
-Buzzer will produce sound in the beginning and remain silent.
-Unplug the battery.

 * For this stage there’s no need to install Odroid.

 Calibration process